Skip to main content

 Head of the Department, Director of Study Programme, Academic Staff

-Director of Study Programme, Academic Staff
+Director of 'Nursing' master's study programme, Academic Staff

 Toms Pulmanis